 Signature and Disclaimer tools and utilities for use with Microsoft Exchange Server.

-Sponsored by This page contains utilities that automate the removal of duplicate appointments.
+This page contains utilities that automate the removal of duplicate appointments.
 If the duplicate appointments are the result of importing, you can add the modified date field to the view and sort by it, then delete appointments based on the modified dates.
-When the cause of the duplicated appointments is PDA synchronization one
+When the cause of the duplicated appointments is PDA synchronization one of the

 While you can remove duplicates by hand, the tools on this page make it easier when there are a lot of duplicates.
 Although some of these tools work only with the mail folders, many will work on any Outlook folder that contains duplicates.
 Featured Products ReliefJet EssentialsUse ReliefJet Essentials for Microsoft Outlook to remove, mark